davetcoleman/bolt/README.md

 ### Build from Source

-Currently tested for ROS Indigo.
+Currently tested for ROS Jade, also works with Kinetic but MoveIt! is not released yet so it takes some magic.
+Should also work fine with Indigo but I stopped testing for that and a new rosinstall would need to be made.
 To build this package, create a [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).

     wstool init .
     wstool merge https://raw.githubusercontent.com/davetcoleman/bolt/${ROS_DISTRO}-devel/bolt.${ROS_DISTRO}.rosinstall